tardoe/ausnog-2023/README.md

 ## Monitoring Components
 ### Prometheus
 Access prometheus from `http://localhost:9090`, no login required.
 Configuration is in the prometheus directory along with recording rules.
+These recording rules perform `group_left()` queries to match streaming telemetry data with both netbox device data from the Netbox Exporter as well as interface information.
+You'll notice that the `interface_bitrate_rx:30s` metric also includes connected device labels about the other device, according to netbox.
 ### Blackbox Exporter
 The blackbox exporter pings each network device as discovered from Netbox (device, state = Active).
 The API key is from the Netbox instance.